-At the controller of the motion assistance equipment, the position of the joint is controlled to the reference angles that are received via TCP/IP communication.
-The current joint angles of each motor are detected by the rotary encoder installed to the motors.
-In addition, force information can be measured from the force sensors attached to the fixtures, though they have not yet been utilized in this report.
-Using this information, the required torque is calculated in the position controller and sent to the motor drivers as the driving PWM signal.
-Finally, the motors actuate the active joints followed by this signal to assist the affected hand motions.
-A real-time operation system (ART-LINUX) is adopted to ensure periodical sensor sampling and motion generation
+At the controller of the motion assistance equipment, the position of the joint is controlled respective to the reference angles that are received via TCP/IP communication.
+The current joint angles of each motor are detected based on the position of the rotary encoder installed to the motors.
+In addition, force information can be measured from the force sensors are built into the fixtures, though they have not yet been utilized in this report.
+The controller operated by a real-time OS calculates the required torque based on the sensory information, which are converted to the PWM signals for the motor drivers.
+According to this signal, the motor drivers drive the motors to actuate active joints to assist the affected hand motions.
+A real-time operation system (ART-LINUX) is adopted to ensure periodical sensor sampling and motion generation.

-4. Motion test experiments
+4. Motion Test Experiments